jbroadway/docs/docs/2023.1/creator-tools/concepts/characters.md

 Character models are converted to Unity scenes, which you can then test and configure to your liking, before being exported as [[:asset bundles]] for uploading to your account through the Flipside XR website.

-> **Note**: For a full video walk through, visit Bring Your Own Character into Flipside Studio.
+> **Note**: For a full video walk through, visit Bring Your Own Characters into Flipside Studio.

 ## Rigged models